MicrosoftDocs/MigrationPlaybookContent/README.md

 Markdown is a little more forgiving but it still has some rules.
 Moreover, there are several different "flavors" of Markdown.
 Migration Playbook's handles Markdown that follows the [CommonMark specification](http://commonmark.org/).
 Having said all that, if you follow the following examples you should be abl;e to do almost all of what you'd want with no issues.

 ### Paragraphs
-**This:**
+**This Markdown:**
 ```
 This is a paragraph

 This is a separate paragraph.
 Notice that there is an empty line (two line breaks) in between the paragraph above and this one.

-This is a third paragraph.
+This is a third paragraph.<space><space>
 This is a new line in the third paragraph.
-Notice there's only one line break between the two.
+Notice there are two spaces after the above line and a single line break.
 ```
-**Results in this:**
+**Will be converted to this:**

 This is a paragraph